AnyFetch/developers.anyfetch.com/guides/projections.md

 This is the basis for projectors.

-Obviously, we can't use the same projection for each documents : we don't want to project a PDF, a contact or a mail in the same way.
+Obviously, we can't use the same projection for each documents: we don't want to project a PDF, a contact or a mail in the same way.
 That's the basis for document-types: every document has a document-type, and this document-type defines how it will be projected.

 Every document-type defines three projectors:

-* A projector for snippet, used after a query to render small results;
+* A projector for `title`, used to display the document in one line;
-* A projector for related documents, used when we want to display the document alongside another one;
+* A projector for `snippet`, used after a query to render small results;
-* A projector to display the document in details.
-Note this is not all metadatas, since most of them won't be displayed to the end user;
+* A projector to display the document in `full`.
+Note this is not all metadatas, since most of them won't be displayed to the end user.

 > In some case, the document will have no document-type.
 In this case, the original metadatas will be returned, without any projection.